Dubai-based professional baseball league announces first franchise, Mumbai Cobras

 Some sports have been able to make inroads into the Middle East.
 In October of last year, the United Arab Emirates hosted the Milwaukee Bucks and Atlanta Hawks in the first National Basketball Association games in the Middle East.
 The region has also become a prominent destination for various motorsports events, with Formula 1 races held in Bahrain, the UAE and Saudi Arabia.

-Dubai, Baseball United’s center of operations and prospective host of the first baseball game, is a strategic location for the startup baseball federation.
+Dubai, Baseball United’s center of operations and prospective host of the first baseball game, is a strategic location for the startup baseball league.
 “Dubai is going to be the foundation, the epicenter and the launch pad,” said Shaikh.

 Not only is the UAE well endowed with wealthy investors, but the country is also home to over 4 million Indian and Pakistani expats, many of whom have embraced cricket as somewhat of a religion.
 An estimated 133 million people tuned in to watch the two Asian heavyweights last time they faced off at Dubai International Stadium in August of 2022, according to streaming platform Disney+ Hotstar.